uncharted-causemos/wm-go/docs/maas_api.md

 	"output_description": "Harvested weight at harvest (kg/ha)",
 	"output_name": "HWAH",
 	"output_units": "kg/ha",
+	"output_units_description": ""

-	"parameters": [{
+	"parameters": ["season","crop","samples","management_practice","start_year","number_years","rainfall","fertilizer","planting_start", "planting_end","planting_window_shift"],

+	"parameter_descriptions": [
-			"description": "The season for the given run.
-May supercede planting_start and planting_end.", "name": "season",
+		"The season for the given run.
+May supercede planting_start and planting_end.", "The crop for the given model run.",
-			"type": "ChoiceParameter"
-		},
-		{
-			"description": "The crop for the given model run.", "name": "crop",
-			"type": "ChoiceParameter"
-		},
-		{
-			"description": "The number of pixel predictions DSSAT will make.
-Setting samples to 0 returns the  entire geography (all Ethiopia) which is quite large.", "name": "samples",
-			"type": "NumberParameter"
-		},
-		{
-			"description": "The management practice to model. maize_rf_highN corresponds to a high nitrogen management  practice. maize_irrig corresponds to a high nitrogen, irrigated management practice. maize_rf_0N  corresponds to a subsistence management practice. maize_rf_lowN corresponds to a low nitrogen  managemet practice.
-If set to combined, all practices are produced. ", "name": "management_practice",
+		"The number of pixel predictions DSSAT will make.
+Setting samples to 0 returns the  entire geography (all Ethiopia) which is quite large.", "The management practice to model. maize_rf_highN corresponds to a high nitrogen management  practice. maize_irrig corresponds to a high nitrogen, irrigated management practice. maize_rf_0N  corresponds to a subsistence management practice. maize_rf_lowN corresponds to a low nitrogen  managemet practice.
+If set to combined, all practices are produced. ", "The year to begin the simulation.
+The earliest possible year to begin is 1984 and the latest is  2019.", "The number of years to run the simulation.
+If start_year + number_years - 1 > 2018 then this  will be set such that your simulation runs through 2018.", "The degree to perturb rainfall from the baseline model.
-			"type": "ChoiceParameter"
-		},
-		{
-			"description": "The year to begin the simulation.
-The earliest possible year to begin is 1984 and the latest is  2019.", "name": "start_year",
-			"type": "TimeParameter"
-		},
-		{
-			"description": "The number of years to run the simulation.
-If start_year + number_years - 1 > 2018 then this  will be set such that your simulation runs through 2018.", "name": "number_years",
-			"type": "TimeParameter"
-		},
-		{
-			"description": "The degree to perturb rainfall from the baseline model.
 This should be a real number,  which, if 0, would indicate no rainfall in any district.
 If 1 it would indicate rainfall matching baseline estimates.
-1.25 would indicate a 25% increase in rainfall from off the baseline estimate.", "name": "rainfall",
-			"type": "NumberParameter"
-		},
-		{
-			"description": "This a scalar between 0 and 200 which represents fertilizer in kg/ha.
-100 is considered the  baseline amount (per management practice), so anything above 100 represents additional  fertilizer usage/availability and anything below 100 represents decreased fertilzer (per  management practice).", "name": "fertilizer",
+1.25 would indicate a 25% increase in rainfall from off the baseline estimate.", "This a scalar between 0 and 200 which represents fertilizer in kg/ha.
+100 is considered the  baseline amount (per management practice), so anything above 100 represents additional  fertilizer usage/availability and anything below 100 represents decreased fertilzer (per  management practice).", "This is the month and day in \"mm-dd\" format when planting should begin.
+This allows the modeler  to simulate various planting seasons (such as Belg and Maher).", "This is the month and day in \"mm-dd\" format when planting should end.
-			"type": "NumberParameter"
-		},
-		{
-			"description": "This is the month and day in \"mm-dd\" format when planting should begin.
-This allows the modeler  to simulate various planting seasons (such as Belg and Maher).", "name": "planting_start",
-			"type": "TimeParameter"
-		},
-		{
-			"description": "This is the month and day in \"mm-dd\" format when planting should end.
 This allows the modeler  to simulate various planting seasons (such as Belg and Maher).
-This must be after the  planting_start parameter.", "name": "planting_end",
-			"type": "TimeParameter"
-		},
-		{
-			"description": "This is the number, in days, that the planting window was shifted", "name": "planting_window_shift",
+This must be after the  planting_start parameter.", "This is the number, in days, that the planting window was shifted" ],
-			"type": "NumberParameter"
-		}

-	],
 	"concepts": [{
 		"name": "wm/concept/causal_factor/agriculture/crop_production",
 		"score": "0.6544816493988037"
 	}],

-	"region": "Ethiopia",
+	"country": ["Ethiopia"],
+	"admin1": ["Oromia", "Somali", "Afar"],
+	"admin2": ["Borena", "Guji", "Bale", "Nogob", "... and more"],

+  "periods": [
-  "period": {
+		{
 			"gte": "2015-01",
 			"lte": "2016-02"
+		},
+		{
+			"gte": "2017-01",
+			"lte": "2019-02"
+		},
+	]
 }
-}
 ```
 #### Important Notes:
-  * `region` - We may want to have multiple fields for every regional levels like `country`, `state`, `city`, `admin1`, or `admin2`.
-Also consider a list of regions (countries, states, etc). eg. `["Ethiopia", "South Sudan"]` if output covers multiple regions at the same level.
   * `period` may need to be a list of periods, if model output has multiple runs with different time intervals
   * Any other metadata fields that can be used for searching and faceting on would be useful.
 Such as  `metrics`, `items`, or `source` that we don't currently have.